jinghuazhao/INF/SOMAscan.md

 se(θ<sub>XY</sub>) = (β<sub>X</sub><sup>T</sup>Ω<sup>−1</sup>β<sub>X</sub>)<sup>−1</sup>

 where T is a matrix transpose.
 This is the estimate and standard error from the regression model fixing the residual standard error to 1 (equivalent to a fixed-effects model in a meta-analysis).

 Genetic variants in univariable MR need to satisfy three key assumptions to be valid instruments: (1) the variant is associated with the risk factor of interest (that is, the protein level), (2) the variant is not associated with any confounder of the risk factor-outcome association, and (3) the variant is conditionally independent of the outcome given the risk factor and confounders.
 To account for potential effects of functional pleiotropy67, we performed multivariable MR using the weighted regression-based method proposed by Burgess et al.68.
-For each of K risk factors in the model (k = 1,…,K), the weighted regression-based method is performed by multivariable generalized weighted
-linear regression of the association estimates β<sub>Y</sub> on each of the association estimates with each risk factor β<sub>Xk</sub> in a single regression model: β<sub>Y</sub> = θ<sub>XY1</sub>β<sub>X1</sub> + θ<sub>XY2</sub> β<sub>X2</sub> + … + θ<sub>XYK</sub>β<sub>XK</sub> + ε,  ε ~N (0, Ω)
-where βX1 is the vectors of the univariable genetic associations with risk factor 1, and so on.
-This regression model is implemented by first pre-multiplying the asso- ciation vectors by the Cholesky decomposition of the weighting matrix, and then applying standard linear regression to the transformed vectors.
+For each of K risk factors in the model (k = 1,…,K), the weighted regression-based method is performed by multivariable generalized weighted linear regression of the association estimates β<sub>Y</sub> on each of the association estimates with each risk factor β<sub>Xk</sub> in a single regression model: β<sub>Y</sub> = θ<sub>XY1</sub>β<sub>X1</sub> + θ<sub>XY2</sub> β<sub>X2</sub> + … + θ<sub>XYK</sub>β<sub>XK</sub> + ε,  ε ~N (0, Ω) where βX1 is the vectors of the univariable genetic associations with risk factor 1, and so on.
+This regression model is implemented by first pre-multiplying the association vectors by the Cholesky decomposition of the weighting matrix, and then applying standard linear regression to the transformed vectors.
 Estimates and standard errors are obtained fixing the residual standard error to be 1 as above.
 The multivariable MR analysis allows the estimation of the causal effect of a protein on disease outcome accounting for the fact that genetic variants may be associated with multiple proteins in the region.
 Causal estimates from multivariable MR represent direct causal effects, representing the effect of intervening on one risk factor in the model while keeping others constant.

 **MMP-12 genetic score sensitivity analyses**.
 We performed two sensitivity analyses to determine the robustness of the MR findings.
-First, we measured plasma MMP- 12 levels using a different method (proximity extension assay; Olink Bioscience, Uppsala, Sweden13) in 4,998 individuals, and used this to derive genotype-MMP12 effect estimates for the 17 variants in our genetic score.
+First, we measured plasma MMP-12 levels using a different method (proximity extension assay; Olink Bioscience, Uppsala, Sweden13) in 4,998 individuals, and used this to derive genotype-MMP12 effect estimates for the 17 variants in our genetic score.
 Second, we obtained effect estimates from a pQTL study based on SOMAscan assay measurements in an inde-